 All genres change as one or two artists are given media attention.
 Likewise conformity afflicts those who come later to the chagrin of the pioneers.
 It is not just the queer punks who complained about the conformist slam dunkers.
 Johnny Rotten/Lydon expressed the same complaint.

 We might also note The Rocky Horror (Picture) Show which was a celebration of non-conformity when it opened in 1973.
 Many of the early fans were quite put off after the film version came out, and performances turned into rigid conformity.

 Where did the queer punks go?
 Many did not go anywhere.
 They continued playing punk, but were ignored by the mainstream press.
 As a trans woman, Namaste should be aware that the true images of minority groups are frequently not reflected in the mainstream press.
 Other forms of Punk kept going.

 Other queer punks went into New Romanticism in the early 1980s and the Goth movement after that.
 Goth also went through a phase of masculinization.
 Goodlad makes the interesting observation that “Hardcore masculine youth styles are economically preferable to androgynous styles such as goth in part because audiences segregated by gender and age – particularly audiences composed of young men – are especially valuable to the advertisers of youth-related products (p109)”.

-Another angel not explored is punk as dandyism or homeovestity.
-This angel is commented on in the film, The Filth and the Fury.
+Another angle not explored is punk as dandyism or homeovestity.
+This angle is commented on in the film, The Filth and the Fury.
 Malcolm McLaren ran a clothing boutique in the Kings Road before he became the Sex Pistols manager.
 Very few theorists compare transvestity and homeovestity.